peterjc/kana-chording-ke/README.md

 QWERTY keyboard rather than just supplementing one - although you'd still need cursor controls, escape, enter, etc.

+I don't see how this might be used with macOS "Japanese - Kana" mode, unless when a consonant is pressed we wait for the vowel before sending anything to the keyboard?
+However, it seems a natural fit to the "Japanese - Romaji" mode.

 ## License

 MIT License